 - The defendant’s actions were both the actual and proximate cause of the disclosure and of the harm the plaintiff suffered.

-Defendants will not be found liable if the facts he/she revealed were already known or a matter of public record.
+Defendants will not be found liable if the facts they revealed were already known or a matter of public record.
 And plaintiffs are not required to prove any damages or pecuniary loss: Showing emotional distress and mental anguish are sufficient to win at court.4

 Portrayal in a false light is a publication that gives people a false impression of the plaintiff.
 To prove this claim in court, the plaintiff must demonstrate that the defendant published something that gave others an inaccurate impression about him/her.
 Further, the false light that he/she was put in would be considered highly offensive to a reasonable person.